Transport Indicators (what we measure)

 The District Plan requires a resource consent for any new entranceway, or where there is any increase in the character, scale or intensity of use of an existing entranceway, onto a significant road or arterial road.
 Since 2009/10 the trend has been for a steady decrease in the number of resource consents that include entranceways onto major roads.

 New developments can create traffic problems if there is not enough parking available.
-In the industrial and business zones, there have been 42 resource consents granted between 2007-08 and 2016-17 that did not require additional on-site parking or loading.
-In 2010/11 the parking effects of the proposals were deemed to be temporary, or result in no change from the existing situation.
+In the industrial and business zones, there have been 43 resource consents granted between 2008-09 and 2017-18 for activities that did not require additional on-site parking or loading.
 From 2011/12 to 2013/14 all the consents granted could provide parking from existing on or off-street car parks.

 |Resource Consents in Industrial and Business